Different Strokes in Randomised Strategies: Revisiting Kuhn's Theorem under Finite-Memory Assumptions: Introduction

 To compare the expressiveness of strategy classes, we consider \textit{outcome-equivalence}, as defined in Section~\ref{section:preliminaries}.
 Intuitively, two strategies are outcome-equivalent if, against any strategy of the opponent, they yield identical probability distributions (i.e., they induce identical Markov chains).
 Hence we are agnostic with regard to the objective, winning condition, payoff function, or preference relation of the game, and with regard to how they are defined (e.g., colours on actions, states, transitions, etc).

-Finally, let us note that in our setting of two-player stochastic games, the perfect recall hypothesis holds.
+Finally, let us note that in our setting of two-player concurrent stochastic games, the perfect recall hypothesis holds.
 Most importantly, we assume that actions are visible.
 Lifting this hypothesis drastically changes the relationships between the different models.
-While our main presentation considers two-player perfect-information games for the sake of simplicity, we show in Section~\ref{section:extensions} \textit{our results hold in games of imperfect information} too, assuming visible actions, and that \textit{our results hold in games with more than two players}.
+While our main presentation considers two-player perfect-information games for the sake of simplicity, we show in Section~\ref{section:multiplayer} that \textit{our results hold in games with more than two players} and, in Section~\ref{section:imperfect:information}, that \textit{our results hold in games of imperfect information} too, assuming visible actions.
+We provide an adapted taxonomy for \textit{games in which actions are not visible} in Section~\ref{section:imperfect:information}.

-\textbf{Related work.} There are three main axes of research related to our work.
+\textbf{Related work.} We discuss several axes of research related to our work.

 The first one deals with the \textit{various types of randomness} one can inject in strategies and their consequences.
 Obviously, Kuhn's theorem \cite{Aumann64} is a major inspiration, as well as the examples of differences between strategy models presented in~\cite{DBLP:journals/corr/abs-1006-1404}.
-On a different but related note,~\cite{DBLP:journals/iandc/Chatterjee0GH15} studies when randomness is not helpful in games nor strategies (as it can be simulated by other means).
+On a different but related note,~\cite{DBLP:journals/iandc/Chatterjee0GH15} studies when randomness is not helpful in games nor strategies (as it can be simulated by other means or does not intervene).

-The second direction focuses on trying to characterise the \textit{power of finite-memory strategies}, with or without randomness.
-One can notably cite~\cite{GZ05} for memoryless strategies, and~\cite{DBLP:conf/fsttcs/0001PR18,BLORV20}, \cite{DBLP:conf/concur/BouyerORV21}, and~\cite{DBLP:conf/stacs/BouyerRV22} for finite-memory ones in deterministic, stochastic, and infinite-arena games respectively.
+A second direction focuses on trying to characterise the \textit{power of finite-memory strategies}, with or without randomness.
+One can notably cite~\cite{GZ05} for memoryless strategies, and~\cite{DBLP:conf/fsttcs/0001PR18,DBLP:journals/lmcs/BouyerRORV22},~\cite{DBLP:conf/concur/BouyerORV21}, and~\cite{DBLP:conf/stacs/BouyerRV22} for finite-memory ones in deterministic, stochastic, and infinite-arena games respectively.

+The power of strategies also depends on the information they are allowed to register to update their memory: colours, as in the papers of the previous paragraph, or the sequence of states~\cite{KopThesis,DBLP:journals/lmcs/0001HPW19,DBLP:conf/icalp/CasaresO23}, observations~\cite{DBLP:journals/jacm/BertrandGG17} or sequences of actions or labels~\cite{DBLP:journals/lmcs/0001HPW19}.